Tripura to implement biometric attendance system in govt tribal hostels

 Guwahati: The Tripura Tribal Welfare Department will introduce a biometric attendance system across all 164 government-run tribal hostels in the state, sources confirmed on Monday.

-According to the sources, the decision follows a review meeting chaired by Tribal Welfare Minister Bikash Debbarma.
+Sources indicate that the decision follows a review meeting chaired by Tribal Welfare Minister Bikash Debbarma.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!